-Accordingly, as of June 30, 2022, a provision of ThUS\$460,844 was recorded in the account Trade and other accounts receivable for unfinished sales invoices (a positive debtor adjustment of ThUS\$ 187,541 was recorded as of December 31, 2021).
+Accordingly, as of September 30, 2022, a negative provision of ThUS\$326,421 was recorded in the account Trade and other accounts receivable for provisions for unfinished sales invoices.
+As of December 31, 2021 it was a positive provision of ThUS\$187,541 b) Trade and other receivables

-As of June 30, 2022, a provision of ThUS\$13,428 for unfinished invoices associated with customers who do not have outstanding balances with Codelco was reclassified to Trade accounts payable (current liabilities).
-After this reclassification the total creditor adjustment to Trade and other accounts receivable totaled ThUS\$474,272.
+As of September 30, 2022, ThUS\$9,293 of negative provision for unfinished invoices associated with customers who do not maintain balances due to Codelco was reclassified to Trade accounts payable of current liabilities, which added to the balance presented in Trade and other accounts receivable, totaled a net negative provision of ThUS\$335,714.